General

 A network peripheral can also be a device that can be connected to a computer in the network either through the ports using data interface cables or using wireless media.
 Examples are: printers and scanners.

-•Scanners:These are peripheral devices that input data by capturing the data directly from the source to the computer and convert it into digital format.
-They are used for making turnaround documents. turnaround document is hardcopy output that has been taken back to softcopy for further processing. scanner in network can be used by several computers in network, if it is shared.
+•Scanners:These are peripheral devices that input data by capturing the data directly from the source to the computer and convert it into a digital format.
+They are used for making turnaround documents.
+A turnaround document is a hardcopy output that has been taken back to softcopy for further processing.
+A scanner in a network can be used by several computers in a network, if it is shared.

 Figure 8.15: A peer to peer network